The Production Process

 This process allows me to reproduce the very finest details of the automobile into the work adding to the authentic and accurate reproduction of the particular model.
 As can be seen ultra- fine detailing is possible.
 Once the leather dries the tooling and modelling will be permanently embedded into the leather which is now ready to be painted.

 The painting stage: I utilise the finest quality fade-free airbrush acrylic paints for this stage.
 Airbrushing ensure the transitions from dark to light are incredibly smooth.
-The layers of paint are slowly built up to provide a level of transparency which more closely resembles the actual depth one sees in an actual automobiles paint work.
-Each artwork will require between eight and twelve layers of paint.
+The layers of paint are slowly built up to provide a level of transparency which more closely resembles the depth one sees in an actual automobile's paint work.
+Each artwork will require between twelve and twenty layers of paint.
 Once this stage is completed, the colouring is protected with two coats of a clear matt varnish ensuring a lifetime of trouble free enjoyment.

 Why use expensive leather as the base medium of choice?